Inverse design of flat-foldable volumetric origami with smooth curved profile: Materials and Methods

-The prototypes in Fig.~\ref{fig3} were fabricated using a fused deposition modeling (FDM) 3D printer (Prusa MK4, Prusa Research) with polylactic acid (PLA) filament (PLA-Basic filament, eSUN).
-The origami wing shown in Fig.~\ref{fig5} was 3D printed using a lightweight polylactic acid (PLA) filament (ePLA-LW filament, eSUN).
-The creases were fabricated using either a polyethylene terephthalate (PET) sheet of 0.2mm thickness or polyester film (Oracover, Lanitz-Prena Folien Factory GmbH), which were bonded to the 3D printed panels with an ethyl cyanoacrylate adhesive (Loctite 401, Henkel).
+The physical prototypes presented in Fig.~\ref{cylinder_inverse} and Fig.~\ref{Cone_inverse} were fabricated via fused deposition modeling (FDM) using a Prusa MK4 3D printer (Prusa Research).
+These structures were printed with polylactic acid filament (PLA-Basic, eSUN).
+For the deployable wing shown in Fig.~\ref{d_wing}, we employed a lightweight polylactic acid (ePLA-LW, eSUN) to minimize structural weight.
+The origami creases were constructed using either 0.2 mm-thick polyethylene terephthalate (PET) sheets or a specialized polyester film (Oracover, Lanitz-Prena Folien Factory GmbH).
+These flexible membranes were securely bonded to the 3D printed rigid panels using an ethyl cyanoacrylate adhesive (Loctite 401, Henkel), ensuring robust hinge rotation and structural integrity during the folding cycles.